Irrational-Encoding-Wizardry/guide.encode.moe/encoding/scenefiltering.md

 ---

-[^1]: The python script may be slower / less efficient than the plug-in, because of the way it reiterates calling std.Splice to combine multiple frame ranges.
-The plug-in on the other hand, directly serves the frames of the second clip, with no calls to splice.
-The speed difference and resource usage still need to be thoroughly tested.
+[^1]: The python script may be slower than the plug-in due to the way it calls std.Splice to combine multiple re-mappings.
+The plug-in on the other hand, directly serves the frames of the second clip, with no calls to Splice.
+The speed difference will likely only be noticeable with a large amount of re-mappings.
+So, for the average script, it should be unnoticeable.